markahix/TCMDIR/README.md

 `tcmdir -i tc.out -o ir_data.csv`

 This command takes input (`-i`) and output (`-o`) flags with their respective filenames, and generates a CSV file with the wavenumbers ($cm^{-1}$) and corresponding intensities.
 This file may be used with contemporary plotting software ranging from `matplotlib` to `Excel`, depending on the user's preference.
+Additionally, the program checks for the existence of a python installation and generates a basic plot of the data generated.

 #### Future Goals
 - Implementation of this functionality directly into TeraChem as a keyword-flagged option or just as a part of the MD simulation.